DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

     *xla.compile* in relation to a session and graph

-It is noted that in most IPU-specific implications, it is most likely that an entire graph will be parsed through *xla.compile*, but it is possible to compile only a portion of a graph and then assimilate the resulting tensor set from *xla* with non-*xla* graph sections.
-Further details of *xla-compile* are available here:
+It is noted that in most IPU-specific implications, it is most likely that an entire graph will be parsed through *ipu.ipu_compiler.compile*, but it is possible to compile only a portion of a graph and then assimilate the resulting tensor set from *xla* with non-*xla* graph sections.
+Further details of XLA compilation are available here:

 https://www.tensorflow.org/xla/tutorials/xla_compile

-Let's now build on our previous Tensorflow script by adding *xla.compile* to the session definition.
+Let's now build on our previous TensorFlow script by adding *ipu.ipu_compiler.compile* to the session definition.

 .. code-block:: python
     :linenos: